CROSS-EXAMINING YOUR COUNSEL

 Some of these important legal issues are:

-- Obscenity: Possibly the greatest concern for webmasters, and the biggest threat to the Industry.
+- Obscenity: One of the biggest potential concerns for website operators.
 Your attorney should have actual experience in this practice area.

 - Records Keeping and Labeling Act (18 U.S.C.
-2257): The most common mistakes adult webmasters make are in this category.
+2257): The most common mistakes adult business operators make are in this category.
 The details can be tricky, so make sure your lawyer is up on this federal law and on implementing regulations.

-- Child Pornography: Everybody abhors actual child pornography, but compliance with the federal “virtual child pornography” law can be more elusive.
+- Child Pornography: Everybody abhors actual child pornography, but compliance with federal “virtual child pornography” or pandering laws can be more elusive.
 This Act can be violated even if all your models are over 18.
 If you get it wrong, the penalties are the same as actual child pornography.

-- Copyright & Trademark: Protecting your site from intellectual property theft will be one of your lawyer\\\'s primary responsibilities.
+- Copyright & Trademark: Protecting your brand and your content from intellectual property theft will be one of your lawyer's primary responsibilities.
+Make sure your lawyer maintains an active copyright and trademark practice.

-Operating without competent counsel is simply an unacceptable risk these days.
-The days of the Wild Wild West are gone, and our Industry is under a microscope by both the federal government, and numerous morality groups.
-The large adult video companies who survived the war on pornography during the \\\'80s, have consistently budgeted a significant percentage of their profits for legal representation.
-While it may have been possible to survive without engaging legal counsel during the infancy of the Internet, the Industry has matured and will be held responsible for its actions.
+Operating without competent counsel creates an unacceptable risk.
+The days of the Wild West are gone, and our industry is under a microscope by state and federal authorities, bolstered by a wide variety of special interest groups that believe pornography is a public health crisis.
+The large adult video companies who survived the war on pornography during the 1980s have consistently budgeted a significant percentage of their profits for legal representation.
+While it may have been possible to survive without engaging legal counsel during the infancy of the Internet, the industry has matured and will be held to the same standard as other media interests.
 Get the most out of your legal budget by identifying the proper specialist for your business.

-Lawrence G. Walters, Esquire is a partner with the law firm Walters Law Group.
-Mr. Walters represents clients involved in all aspects of adult media.
+Lawrence G. Walters, Esquire is the managing attorney with Walters Law Group.
+Mr. Walters represents clients across the globe who are involved in all aspects of adult media.
 Walters Law Group handles First Amendment cases nationwide, and has been involved in significant Free Speech litigation before the United States Supreme Court.
-All statements made in the above article are matters of opinion only, and should not be considered legal advice.
+Nothing in this article constitutes legal advice.
 Please consult your own attorney on specific legal matters.
-You can reach Lawrence Walters at email@example.com orwww.FirstAmendment.com.
+You can reach Lawrence Walters at email@example.com or via our contact form:http://www.FirstAmendment.com/contact-us/.